m-wojnar/reinforced-lib/docs/source/index.rst

 JAX Backend
 -----------

 Our library is built on top of JAX, a high-performance numerical computing library.
-JAX makes it easy to implement reinforcement learning (RL) algorithms efficiently.
+JAX makes it easy to implement RL algorithms efficiently.
 It provides powerful transformations, including JIT compilation, automatic differentiation, vectorization, and parallelization.
 Our library is fully compatible with DeepMind's JAX ecosystem, granting access to state-of-the-art RL models and helper libraries.
 JIT compilation significantly accelerates execution and ensures portability across different architectures (CPUs, GPUs, TPUs) without requiring code modifications.

 Edge Device Export
 ------------------